Akmal-Faiz/demyst-kata/backend/README.md

 - miscellaneous items are kept in this module.
     - enums for names of accounting services.

+# Testing
+run the following command in the top level folder

+`python -m pytest`

 # Extensibility
 This application was built with extensibility in mind.
 More accounting software can be onboarded with minimal changes to the existing code.
 Similarly addtional rules and strategies can be added.